mattishere/goverwatch/README.md

 	)
 }
 ```

-When using `goverwatch.Stats()`, there is a chance that the profile does not exist.
-In such a case an error with the message `"profile not found"` will be returned.

 Furthermore, you can access some of the submodules the package has to offer:
 - **`github.com/mattishere/goverwatch/url`** exposes constants such as a role map (icon: role), role icons and the base URL.
 You can also find the `GenerateURL()` helper function that lets you easily generate a new URL for a player's name and tag.